-QUARANTINE\NAME The name of the file saved to RAV Quarantine using the Move or Copy action.
+QUARANTINE_NAME The name of the file saved to the Quarantine folder using the

+Move or Copy action.

-SAVED\FILE\NAME The name of the mail file saved to quarantine when save\infected=yes and/or save\suspicious=yes.
+SAVED_FILE_NAME The name of the mail file saved to quarantine when save_infected=yes and/or save_suspicious=yes.

-HEADER\RECEIVED This macro is replaced with all the Received: lines from the received mail's header (if this information exists).
+HEADER_RECEIVED Macro replaced with the Received: lines in the received mail's header (if this information exists).
 This helps you finding the infected machine more easily.

-This macro is replaced with the entire received mail's header.
+HEADER This macro is replaced with the entire received mail's header.